project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/10-min-with-brian-von-herzen-on-why-oceans-are-the-next-billion-opportunity-of-regen-ag.md

 ---
-title: 10 min with Brian Von Herzen on why oceans are the next billion $ opportunity of regen ag
+title: 10 Min With Brian Von Herzen On Why Oceans Are The Next Billion Opportunity Of Regen Ag
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-04-07)